kingstefan26/alabamaEncoder/readme.md

 - `--audio_params "-c:a libopus -b:a 170k -ac 6 -mapping_family 1"`

-Transcodes audio to 170k 5.1 Opus
+Transcode audio to 170k 5.1 Opus

 - `--vmaf_target 95`

-Uses ideal CRF to achieve a VMAF score of 95 on a per-scene basis
+Calculate the ideal CRF to achieve a VMAF score of 95 on a per-scene basis

 - `--end_offset 60 --start_offset 60`